ValueChainHackers/.github/profile/README.md

 The platform is open source.
 The community is open.
 Anyone who wants to work is welcome.

-## 🧩 The Challenge: Wicked Problems in Supply Chains
+## The Challenge: Wicked Problems in Supply Chains

 Modern supply chains are full of wicked problems.
 These are complex, connected problems that cannot be solved with simple fixes.
 They come from a system that was built for cost and efficiency, not for sustainability or fairness.

-🌍 Climate change, human rights abuses, environmental damage.
+Climate change, human rights abuses, environmental damage.
 All of these are built into the way supply chains run today.

 Most companies want to change this.
 Governments are asking them to.
 People want them to.
 But no one player can fix the system on their own.
 There is a gap between actors.
 There is no shared structure.
 No shared way to act.

-📈 Pressure is going up.
+Pressure is going up.
 In Europe, companies will soon need to prove that they meet strict standards on the environment and human rights.
 New laws will force them to understand and control risks across their entire chain.
 Most are not ready.
 Many do not even know where to start.

 That is the challenge we are working on.

-## 🛠️ Our Approach: From Problem to Scalable Solution
+## Our Approach: From Problem to Scalable Solution

-ValueChainHackers is a lab where people work on these problems in the real world.
+Value Chain Hackers is a lab where people work on these problems in the real world.

 We run an open **20-week program** where mixed teams work on live challenges from companies, governments, or communities.